Past Events

 Presented in conjunction with We Are the Voices.

-Professor and publisher Trystan Cotten and two of his recently published authors Kim Green (Vicissitudes) and Brynn Tannehill (American Fascism: How the GOP Is Subverting Democracy) will be in conversation with Susan Stryker about Transgress Press, an Oakland-based indie publisher of trans queer feminist books.
-The conversation and Q&A will discuss Transgress's social entrepreneurial vision and specialization in books that push the norms and boundaries of conventional thought.
+Professor and publisher Trystan Cotten and two of his recently published authors Kim Green (Vicissitudes) and Brynn Tannehill (American Fascism: How the GOP Is Subverting Democracy) in conversation with Susan Stryker about Transgress Press, an Oakland-based indie publisher of trans queer feminist books.
+The conversation and Q&A discuss Transgress's social entrepreneurial vision and specialization in books that push the norms and boundaries of conventional thought.

 Trans Aesthetics: McKenzie Wark & Shola von Reinhold in conversation with Susan Stryker